 - General approach: - 1.
 Determine if a terminal disease is involved? - 2.
 Is there an advanced directive such as a DNR / MOST form? - 3.
 Did the patient express to your historian any desires regarding resuscitation and if so what measures? - 4.
-Remember a living will is not a DNR.

-Obtain a history while resuscitation efforts are ongoing.
-Determine the most legitimate person on scene as your information source such as a spouse, child, or sibling or Durable Health Care Power of Attorney.
+Remember a living will is not a DNR. - Obtain a history while resuscitation efforts are ongoing.
+Determine the most legitimate person on scene as your information source such as a spouse, child, or sibling or Durable Health Care Power of Attorney. - Basic and Advanced Life Support may use for treatment decisions.